-(/ (d) minor redevelopment of an existing permanent building or structure that cannot be relocated or abandoned.
+(d) minor redevelopment of an existing permanent building or structure that cannot be relocated or abandoned.
 (2) Development permitted in (1) above, mitigates the risks to people and property to an acceptable or tolerable level.
 Bushfire, flood, landslide, storm tide inundation, and erosion prone areas outside the coastal management district: (3) Development other than that assessed against (1) above, avoids natural hazard areas, or where it is not possible to avoid the natural hazard area, development mitigates the risks to people and property to an acceptable or tolerable level.
-All natural hazard areas: (4) Development supports and does not hinder disaster management response or recovery capacity and capabilities.
+All natural hazard areas: (4) Development directly, indirectly and capabilities.
+(5) Development directly, indirectly and capabilities.
 (5) Development directly, indirectly and cumulatively avoids an increase in the severity of the natural hazard and the potential for damage on the site or to other properties.
-(6) Risks to public safety and the environment from the location of hazardous materials and the release of these materials as a result of a natural hazard are avoided.
-(7) The natural processes and the protective function of landforms and the vegetation that can mitigate risks associated with the natural hazard are maintained or enhanced.
+(6) Risks to public safety and the environment from the location of hazardous materials and the release of these materials as a result of a natural hazard are and result of a natural hazard are and its events and the vegetation that can mitigate risks associated with the natural hazard are maintained or enhanced.
 Planning Scheme codes and SPP requirements.
-Assessment benchmarks - strategic airports and aviation facilities Applicable to Development SPP Requirement Comment No None Not applicable.
-110 None 14οι αρριισασίο.
+Assessment be Applicable to enchmarks - strategic airports and aviation n facilities Development SFF Kequilement Comment No None Not applicable.